TIS-DPO: Token-level Importance Sampling for Direct Preference Optimization With Estimated Weights: Related Work

 \section{Related Work}

-Aligning LLMs with human values is crucial for enhancing their utility and reducing harmful outputs, misinformation, and improving overall safety \citep{ji2023ai, liu2024preventing, liu2024survey}.
 Direct Preference Optimization (DPO) \citep{rafailov2024direct} has been widely applied to LLM alignment due to its convenience and effectiveness.
 Compared to RLHF \citep{ouyang2022training}, DPO has lower computational costs as it doesn't require reinforcement learning techniques or training a reward model.
 However, DPO still has some issues, such as insufficient learning of positive samples \citep{feng2024towards}.
 To address this, \cite{pal2024smaug} designed new loss functions to encourage LLMs to maintain probabilities for positive samples, while \cite{ethayarajh2024kto} proposed KTO for model alignment by directly maximizing the utility of generated content instead of relying on traditional preference data.
 Another limitation with DPO is that it optimizes LLMs based on preferences from the entire response, ignoring that difference of token importance.
-Although \cite{rafailov2024r} found DPO can do some token credit assignment, it still doesn't directly model token importance. \cite{zeng2024token} proposed token-level DPO but did not explicitly consider varying token importance.
+Although \cite{rafailov2024r} found DPO can do some token credit assignment, it still doesn't directly model token importance. \cite{zeng2024tokenlevel} proposed token-level DPO but did not explicitly consider varying token importance.
 Some work has considered token weights during DPO training data collection \citep{xie2024monte,lai2024step}.In this paper, we propose \texttt{TIS-DPO} (Token-level Importance Sampling DPO), which does not require modifying the original data construction process.
 Instead, it uses real data to perform importance sampling on the optimal data, assigning different importance weights to each token during optimization.

 Importance sampling is a crucial technique in offline reinforcement learning \citep{levine2020offline, prudencio2023survey} that allows for data sampling using policies different from the target policy, enabling direct training on pre-collected data.
 Previous importance sampling methods typically emphasized sequence-level importance sampling \citep{tajwar2024preference} without considering token-level distributions.
 In this work, for the DPO offline setting, we treat the winning and losing responses as samples drawn from two distinct reward distributions using importance sampling.